-The USTP's FY 2012 appropriation enacted totals \$223,258,000 - almost the same amount that was appropriated for FY 2007.
-Appropriated levels for the period FY 2008 through FY 2011 have been near or below that amount, requiring that the Program reevaluate its entire operation including its staffing levels and business processes, to ensure it functioned effectively and within the amounts available.
-A hiring freeze was instituted by the USTP early in FY 2010 and vacancies created by attrition still remain vacant.
+The USTP's FY 2014 budget request totals \$225,728,000.
+A hiring freeze was instituted by the USTP early in FY 2010 and many vacancies created by attrition still remain vacant.
 A Department-wide partial hiring freeze has been in effect since January 2011.
-Additionally and for the second time since BAPCPA implementation, the Program suspended debtor audits from June 2011 through the end of FY 2011 due to continuing funding constraints.
-(Debtor audits were first suspended on January 2, 2008 and were resumed on May 12, 2008 at reduced levels.)
-All other non-personnel requirements were reduced to the maximum extent possible, with a conscious effort toward having the least amount of impact on overall operations while continuing the Program's commitment toward meeting its objectives.
+Additionally and for the second time since BAPCPA implementation, the Program suspended debtor audits from June 2011 through the end of December 2011 due to continuing funding constraints.
+(Debtor audits were first suspended on January 2, 2008 and were resumed on May 12, 2008 at reduced levels.2) All other non-personnel requirements were reduced to the maximum extent possible, with a conscious effort toward having the least amount of impact on overall operations while continuing the Program's commitment toward meeting its objectives.